 Karina just stared at him and shrugged.
 She felt compelled to agree with him and his logic.
 “All right, I’ll try.”

 Jenson watched Karina for a while until he felt like the girl was asleep.
 He hated using his abilities on the crew, but sometimes it was for the best.
 He left to patrol the perimeter of the camp.
 Jenson was concerned about Karina hearing someone calling her name.
-He told the truth when he said, ‘I heard nothing’ because he could hear everything.
-It was unusual, and Jenson was distrustful of any and everyone.
+He told the truth when he said, ‘I heard nothing’ because he could hear everything, but he did feel a shift in the night.
+The wind changed for a split second, and that was unusual.
+Jenson distrusted any and everyone.
 If something new or different happened, he examined it until he found a suitable answer.

-The fact that Karina awoke from the dead of sleep saying she heard someone say her name was highly unusual.
-Ever since he met Karina, he didn’t trust her, no matter how sweet she is.
-Of course, he had a soft spot for her.
-After a decade, it was difficult not to get attached to the girl.
-She was different from the others, her mind is sharp, and her aura was strange to him.
+The girl awoke from the dead of sleep, saying she heard someone say her name was highly unusual.
+Ever since he met Karina, he had an instant connection with her.
+They got along great, and he could see being with her, but it would never work out, so he kept his distance.
+She is different from the others, her mind is sharp, and her aura is strange to him.
 He could read anyone that came near him, but she was an enigma that he had a hard time deciphering.

-Jenson continued to watch through the night as he thought of who was talking to Karina.
+Jenson continued to watch through the night as he thought of who was talking to Karina and the strange grass that grows.
 Before he knew it, the sun was rising, and the camp started to stir.
 He couldn’t dwell on it anymore, so he went to wake everyone to start the new day.